GovernanceDataAlliance/GDA-Dashboard/blog/_posts/2016-02-25-governance-an-membership-meeting.md

 Not exactly sure what the contribution of observers are – why aren’t they full members?

-Toby

-§
-For training and those sorts of things, fully open to observers
+Toby - For training and those sorts of things, fully open to observers

-§
 Access to funding not open to observers

-§
-Thought there would be a lot of people who may have a vague interest that could benefit from observer status
+Thought there would be a lot of people who mayhave a vague interest that could benefit from observer status

 ·
 Typology of members – producers, users, and